sushantkumar23/ai-hiring-studio/README.md

 ### Candidate Resume Parser

 The candidate resume parser is responsible for parsing the candidate resume and extracting the relevant information such as the candidate's name, contact information, and the candidate's skills.
 The candidate resume parser is implemented in the `candidate_resume_parser.py` file.

+### Similarity Score Calculator

+The similarity score calculator is responsible for calculating the similarity score between the candidate's skills and the job description.
+The similarity score calculator is implemented in the `similarity_score.py` file.

 ### Matching Engine